 Then there’s public liability (PL), which handles any accidents in a public place.
 The Occupiers’ Liability Act 1957 notes the duty of care on those in control of the area to prevent accidents in public places.
-Yet public parks and play parks alone provide numerous obstacles which could lead to a mouth injury.
+Yet public parks and play parks alone provide numerous obstacles which could lead to an accident.
 It could even happen in an unexpected location; you may suffer a broken tooth in a restaurant, for example.
-If you’re injured in a public place, it could mean a duty of care breach.
-That could warrant a public injury claim or public accident claim.
+If you’re injured in a public place, that could be a duty of care breach and warrant a public accident claim.
 Meanwhile, public liability insurance may also be a factor, especially for any public liability claims made against the council.

-But rather than speaking to a car accident lawyer, speak to our friendly team.
-They can put you in touch with our panel of personal injury lawyers.
-So take the first step today by using our contact form.
+But rather than going through this problem by yourself, speak to our friendly team.
+They can put you in touch with our panel of personal injury lawyers, so take the first step today by using our contact form.

-Financial losses as part of a claim for a broken tooth could encompass plenty of costs.
-They include medication, public transport and also professional care such as nursing and cleaning.
+Financial losses after an accident could encompass plenty of costs, such as medication, public transport and also professional care such as nursing and cleaning.